adhakdh/AcouListener/README.md

-# AcouListener_v3
+# AcouListener

 ## Introduction
-AcouListener_v3 is an application designed to recognize handwritten input in VR meetings.
+AcouListener is an application designed to recognize handwritten input in VR meetings.

 ![shotscreen](image1.png)
 ![handwriting](image2.png)